 also traded as as: 4 Swanshistorical era: mid 20th century

 closed December 16th, 1962

 last owner cobbold

 83-85 Princes St

-Demolished.
-The pub stood on the corner of Princes St and Cecilia Street; the latter being somewhat foreshortened today.
+The pub stood on the corner of Princes Street and Cecilia Street; the latter being somewhat foreshortened today.

-After closure, the license seems to have been transferred to the Sporting Farmer (now the Drum & Monkey).
+After closure, the license seems to have been transferred to the Sporting Farmer (later the Drum & Monkey).

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (** historic newspaper information from Stuart Ansell)

 Old OS map reproduced with the permission of the National Library of Scotland.